When the Shadow Meets Its Measure: Assessing the Feasibility of Submillimeter Black Hole Shadow Imaging in Megamaser Disk AGN: Conclusion

 \section{Conclusion}

-Among known water maser systems, NGC~4258 is the leading target: its predicted BHS is $0.617\pm0.049~\mu\mathrm{as}$, and a baseline from Earth to L2 delivers $\theta\approx0.18~\mu\mathrm{as}$ -- comfortably resolving the BHS.
-With a $\sim 10$~mJy AGN-core at 230~GHz, a space-ground baseline meeting typical SEFD/bandwidth assumptions attains the required fringe SNR for detection.
-Our results for this source further suggest that the disk in NGC~4258 remains thin down to a transitional radius of $\lesssim 100\,R_S$, within which it transitions into an ADAF \citet{Lasota1996, Herrnstein1998a, Herrnstein2005}.
+Among known water maser systems, NGC~4258 is the leading target for BHS imaging: its predicted BHS is $0.5390\pm0.0004~\mu\mathrm{as}$, and a baseline from Earth to L2 delivers $\theta\approx0.18~\mu\mathrm{as}$ -- comfortably resolving the BHS.
+With $S_{230}\approx12$~mJy~beam$^{-1}$, it reaches the required fringe SNR under the \emph{Millimetron}--phased-SMA/ALMA parameters used in the baseline-sensitivity calculation, although this conclusion depends on the assumed SEFD, bandwidth, and coherence time.
+Our results further suggest that the NGC~4258 disk remains geometrically thin down to a transitional radius of $\lesssim 100\,R_S$, within which it transitions into an ADAF, as in the scenario proposed by \citet{Lasota1996, Herrnstein1998a, Herrnstein2005}.